magicasaservice/vue-equipment/packages/plugins/MagicDrawer/index.md

       items: [
         {
           label: 'enableMousewheel',
-          description: 'When set to true, the drawer will react to mousewheel input.',
+          description: 'When set to true, the drawer will react to mousewheel input.'
-          code: ['label']
         },
         {
-          label: 'boolean',
+          label: 'boolean'
-          code: ['label']
         },
         {
-          label: 'false',
+          label: 'false'
-          code: ['label']
         }
       ]
     },